BitMyTongue/Aaron-Ngo-Game-Engine-Foundations/Week6/README.md

 Scroll Wheel adjusts the field of view. (zoom-in/zoom-out)

 ## Output:
-The a 3D cube with minecraft's dirt block texture rotating around the X and Y axis
+The Minecraft dirt block is now rendered in a 3D space, with a controllable first-person style camera.